krawaller/algol5/modules/content/material/games/gekitai/about.md

 The game was added to {ME} in February 2020 during a lunch lecture for programmers at a top Fortune 500 company, showing off the versatility of the engine and how easy it is to add a new game.

-If Gekitai tickles your fancy you should also check out {GAME:gameId=gekitai}, which shares a similar drop-push flow.
+If Gekitai tickles your fancy you should also check out {GAME:id=momentum}, which shares a similar drop-push flow.